nasa/DdsJs/README.md

 ## Build Configuration

-The recommended way to build DDS.js is to create a build directory inside the top-level source directory and perform the build from that directory.
+The recommended way to build **DDS.js** is to create a build directory inside the top-level source directory (i.e., a "build tree") and perform the build from that directory.

     cd <top-level>
     mkdir build
     cd build

-DDS.js uses CMake as its build system.
+**DDS.js** uses CMake as its build system.
 The command line parameters passed to CMake provide information regarding where to find all the prerequisites.
 The available command line parameters are:

 *  `-DANTLR_VERSION=<ver>`: Version number of the ANTLR v4 JAR file.
 Should be evident from the JAR file name.
 This